Skip to content

 These changes have been introduced to ensure essential savings are made in 2024/25.

 We anticipate the changes will take effect from the beginning of September 2025 once a new contract for the provision of HWRCs is in place.
-The emergency arrangements for HWRCs that are currently in place with continue until then.
+The emergency arrangements for HWRCs that are currently in place will continue until then.

 The following checkboxes are used for accordion drop-downs.
 When selected, they show content that was visually hidden